 To create event types that will be processed by Adobe Campaign, follow the steps below:

-Select Event type from the list.
+Select the Event type enumeration from the list.

 Click Add to create an enumeration value.
 This can be an order confirmation, password change, order delivery change, etc.